 - ASI Input: the decoder will accept content on its ASI Input port. - UDP/RTP Stream: the decoder will accept content on Ethernet over UDP/RTP, with optional support for SMPTE-2022 FEC.
 The DEC-MPEG also supports the notion of a backup flow if the primary flow disappears, the decoder will switch to the backup.
 Note that, in the DEC-MPEG, multicast UDP/RTP streams are only accepted in the streaming Ethernet port. - RIST Stream: the decoder will accept content using RIST.
-When needed, the decoder will send retransmission requests (ARQ) as per VSF TR-06-1. - HLS Stream: the decoder will retrieve the stream in real-time from an HTTP Live Streaming web server. - RTMP Client: the decoder will retrieve a Flash stream from an RTMP Server, such as the Adobe Media Server or similar. - RTMP Server: the decoder will accept a Flash stream from a publishing RTMP client. - RTSP Client: the decoder will connect to an RTSP server, such as an IP Camera, and play the content. - Color Bars: the decoder will output standard color bars.
+When needed, the decoder will send retransmission requests (ARQ) as per VSF TR-06-1. - HLS Stream: the decoder will retrieve the stream in real-time from an HTTP Live Streaming web server. - RTMP Client: the decoder will retrieve a Flash stream from an RTMP Server, such as the Adobe Media Server or similar. - RTMP Server: the decoder will accept a Flash stream from a publishing RTMP client. - RTSP Client: the decoder will connect to an RTSP server, such as an IP Camera, and play the content. - SRT Stream: the decoder will accept content using SRT.
+It can be configured either as a "Caller" (client) or "Listener" (server). - Color Bars: the decoder will output standard color bars.